 Three Histories: The Wadsworth According to MATRIX 142

-The video works featured in Three Histories: The Wadsworth According to MATRIX address the Wadsworth Atheneum’s history from distinct points of view.
-The Matrix Effect was was commissioned from artist Christian Jankowski for MATRIX 142.
+The video works featured in Three Histories: The Wadsworth According to MATRIX addressed the Wadsworth Atheneum’s history from distinct points of view.
+The Matrix Effect was commissioned from artist Christian Jankowski for MATRIX 142.
 Below is a portion of the text from the exhibition artist sheet; the original artist sheet may be downloaded as a pdf.

 Christian Jankowski / MATRIX 142